Attuned-Corp/google-calendar-proxy-lambda/README.md

 ## Requirements
 - `node` 18

+## Set up: AWS secrets manager
+As a pre-requisite, you will need to set up 2 secrets.
+- Google credentials: Google credentials info for accessing Gcal API (json format - should contain `private_key` and `client_email`)
+- Proxy credentials: Credentials to access proxy (json with following 2 keys)
+  - `access_token`: Access Token required to invoke the Lambda (recommended to generate a token at least 20 characters long)
+  - `hash_secret`: Secret for hashing data (recommended to generate a secret at least 20 characters long)

 ## Variables
 - `aws_region`: AWS Region to deploy in
 - `allowed_email_domains`: Allowed email domains that will not be hashed

-## AWS secrets manager
-After applying terraform changes, you will need to go in and set values for the following keys in AWS secrets manager.
-If you used custom secret ids, make sure you find the secrets with the ids you entered into terraform as variables.
-- `gcal_secret_id`: Google credentials info (json format)
-- `proxy_secret_id`: Credentials to access proxy (json with following 2 keys)
-  - `access_token`: Access Token required to invoke the Lambda (recommended to generate a token at least 20 characters long)
-  - `hash_secret`: Secret for hashing data (recommended to generate a secret at least 20 characters long)
+- `gcal_secret_arn`: ARN of the secret in AWS secrets manager that holds your google credentials json info
+- `proxy_secret_arn`: ARN of the secret in AWS secrets manager that holds your proxy credentials json info
+- `gcal_secret_name`: Name of the secret in AWS secrets manager that holds your google credentials json info
+- `proxy_secret_name`: Name of the secret in AWS secrets manager that holds your proxy credentials json info

 ## Output
 - `google_calendar_proxy_lambda_id`: ID of Google Calendar Lambda Created